tf-stuff/things/things/loud spy decloak/readme.md

 <h2>what is it?</h2>

-makes the spy uncloaking sound very loud<br>
+makes the spy uncloaking sound very loud using game_sounds_player.txt<br>
 <h2>is it any good?</h2>

 pros to this mod:<br>